Moving to Huatulco, Mexico

 We asked people living in Huatulco to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Huatulco, it's essential to pack lightweight and breathable clothing due to the tropical climate.
 Include items like shorts, t-shirts, tank tops, and sundresses.
 Don't forget a swimsuit or two for the beautiful beaches, and a hat and sunglasses for sun protection.
 Pack a good pair of walking shoes or sandals that are comfortable for exploring the town and surrounding areas.
 Also, include a pair of dressier shoes for nights out or more formal occasions.
 Remember to bring any prescription medications you need, as well as a basic first aid kit.
 It's also a good idea to pack a supply of sunscreen and insect repellent.
 If you plan on cooking at home, consider packing some of your favorite spices or hard-to-find ingredients.
 Bring your important documents, such as your passport, driver's license, and any necessary visas or residency paperwork.
 Pack your electronics, including your phone, laptop, and chargers.
 An adapter may be necessary for your electronics, as the outlets in Mexico may be different from those in your home country.
-Lastly, don't forget to pack personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," said one expat in Huatulco.
+Lastly, don't forget to pack personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," remarked one expat in Huatulco, Mexico.

 Connect